Christoph/MultilingualTextAnalysis/README.md

 ### Data

-The file is the sperate validation data.
+The articles_dictionary_annotated_train_test_set.csv file is the sperate validation data.
 It was automatically annotated with the four dictionaries.

 The articles_manual_annotated_validation_set.csv file is the sperate validation data.
 It was manually annotated by native speakers.